AryanAtif/brainf--k-interpreter/README.md

 # Brainfuck Interpreter
 This an interpreter/compiler for the brainf**k programming language written in the C language.
 ## Brainfuck
 Brainfuck is a minimal language containing only 8 operators; '+', '-', '*', '/' '>' '<' '\[' '\]', the table below describes, in brief, what these operators do.
-Everything that you want code should only use these operators, and people have built some weirdly good program using this language.
+Every program that one writes should only use these operators.
+Using this language people have built some weirdly good programs.
 ### Brainfuck Operators
 | Operators   | Desciption |
 |--------------- | --------------- |